Lucifer698742/simple-bank-app-js/README.md

 Account Registration: Users can create a new account by providing their personal information and setting a secure password.

-Login: Registered users can log in to their accounts using their credentials.
+Login:- Registered users can log in to their accounts using their credentials.

-Account Summary: Once logged in, users can view their account balance, transaction history, and other account details.
+Account Summary:- Once logged in, users can view their account balance, transaction history, and other account details.

-Fund Transfer: Users can transfer funds from their account to another account within the same bank.
+Fund Transfer:- Users can transfer funds from their account to another account within the same bank.

-Transaction History: Users can view a detailed history of their transactions, including dates, transaction types, and amounts.
+Transaction History:- Users can view a detailed history of their transactions, including dates, transaction types, and amounts.

 Security: The website ensures the security of user data and transactions through encryption and authentication mechanisms.